Allerton Priory

 Allerton Priory is a Grade II* listed building in Liverpool, England, designed by Alfred Waterhouse and completed in 1870.

 A house originally known as Allerton Lodge, but later Allerton Priory, was built on the site in the early 1800s for William Rutson, a Liverpool merchant.
 In 1866 John Grant Morris, Mayor of Liverpool and a colliery owner, bought the estate and commissioned architect Alfred Waterhouse to rebuild the house.

 In 1897 a Monsignor Nugent (1822–1905) founded a House of Providence (or Magdalen Asylum), which was run by nuns as a refuge for unmarried Irish girls.
 In 1915 the sisters established a (residential) School for Special Educational Needs, again for girls.
-It was temporary certified on 18 May 1916 for 15 girls, then re-certified in 1917 as Allerton Priory Special Industrial School for intellectual disabled girls under 15.
+It was temporary certified on 18 May 1916 for 15 girls, then re-certified in 1917 as Allerton Priory Special Industrial School for mentally defective girls under 15.
 It ceased to be a Home Office school in 1933.
 The nuns owned the property until 1986.

 The property was then purchased by Danny Mullholland and converted to a nursing home, which was managed by a local family until 1994/1995.
 The house has since been converted into luxury apartments.
 Around 2010 it was a film location as "Anubis House" for the Nickelodeon TV series House of Anubis.